Helge Söderbom: Military career

 Söderbom graduated from the Military Academy Karlberg in Stockholm in 1902 and was commissioned as an officer the same year, assigned to Hälsinge Regiment in Gävle as a underlöjtnant where he was promoted to lieutenant in 1905.
 He graduated as a finance and supply officer/quartermaster (intendent) in 1907 and was transferred in 1908 to the Swedish Army Quartermaster Corps, where he was appointed underintendent in 1908, intendent av 2. klass in 1909, intendent av 1. klass in 1914 and to captain in 1915.
 He served as adjutant to the Quartermaster-General of the Swedish Army from 1913 to 1917 and as regimental paymaster (regementsintendent) in the Position Artillery Regiment (Positionsartilleriregementet) from 1917 to 1919 and as head of the Fodder Section in the National Household Commission (Folkhushållningskommissionen) from 1918 to 1920.
-After that he was a teacher in military administration at the Royal Swedish Army Staff College from 1919 to 1924, and he was for a time active as a civilian as head of Filmstaden in Råsunda between 1920 and 1921.
+Following that, he was a teacher in military administration at the Royal Swedish Army Staff College from 1919 to 1924, and was active as a civilian as head of Filmstaden in Råsunda between 1920 and 1921.

 Söderbom was an expert assistant in the Defence Inquiry (Försvarsutredningen) from 1920 to 1925, secretary of the Committee on Defence in the Riksdag in 1925, expert for the organization of the economic war preparedness in 1926, secretary in the preparation for the organization of the central defence administration from 1926 to 1927 and expert in administrative matters at the Ministry of Defence in Finland from 1926 to 1928, in which he led the work of reorganizing the administration of the Finnish Defence Forces.
 He was also chairman of the Quartermaster Department (Intendenturavdelningen) from 1926 to 1935 when he was appointed honorary chairman.

 In 1924 Söderbom was promoted to major, after which he was divisional paymaster (fördelningsintendent) in the VI Army Division (VI. arméfördelningen) from 1925 to 1926.
 He was promoted to lieutenant colonel in 1926 and was head of the Maintenance Bureau at the Quartermaster Department (Intendenturdepartementet) in the Royal Swedish Army Materiel Administration from 1927 to 1928.
 In 1928 he was promoted to colonel, after which he was head of the Quartermaster Staff (Intendenturstaben) from 1928 to 1935.
 At this time he was also chairman of the experts for state procurement from 1933 to 1934.
 He was promoted to major general in 1935, after which he served as Quartermaster-General of the Swedish Army and head of the Swedish Army Quartermaster Corps from 1935 to 1946.
 In the years 1940–1941, Söderbom was an expert in investigations regarding the future organization of the central military administration.
 In his capacity as Quartermaster-General of the Swedish Army he was also vice chief of the Royal Swedish Army Materiel Administration from 1944 to 1946.
 Söderbom retired in 1946 and was then promoted to lieutenant general.
 His "organizational talent has gained general recognition, not least because during the contingency period 1939-1945 he had to lead the work of the army's quartermaster rearmament and be responsible for the maintenance of the mobilized forces".